Crypt0Genesis/OraiChain-Node/README.md

 Save and exit the file.
 "Ctrl + x -> Y and Enter"
 ```
-3) Systemd Service Setup and Enablement:
-Ensure that the systemd service is set up and enabled for proper functionality.

 **Note: Kindly be aware that the validator setup utilizes the oraid binary built from source in a non-Docker environment.**